 Plastic bottles have become the number one environmental pollutant.
-They make up a sizeable portion of the enormous plastic garbage patch that is currently floating around in the Pacific Ocean.
+They make up a sizable portion of the enormous plastic garbage patch that is currently floating around in the Pacific Ocean.
 This enormous plastic `reef` is currently more than twice the size of Texas and growing rapidly.
 It is located just a few hundred miles off the California coast (10).

 The Sierra Club claims that just in the US alone, we use over 1.5 million barrels of oil to produce all the water bottles we throw away each year.
 These plastics infiltrate the environment with toxic compounds such as nickel, ethylbenzene, benzene, and ethylene oxide.

 Get a high quality water filtration system and use glasses or mugs in the house and glass or stainless steel carrying bottles outside of the house.

 Many quality water filtration systems remove chlorine, disinfectant byproducts (DBP’s), pesticides, Rx drug residue and other toxins.
 I recommend a good whole house water filtration system to ensure chlorine, DBP, pesticides and prescription drug residue from all the water (shower, cleaning, toilet bowl) in the house.

 By having a good whole house filtration you dramatically improve your air quality which is vitally important to both short-term quality of life and long-term health.
 I use and recommend a strong carbon filtration system which I find is the best value whole house system.